ciarajudge/EpiFusion_PublicationRepo/README.md

 # EpiFusion Publication Repository
-This is a repository to fully reproduce the results of the paper 'EpiFusion: Joint inference of the effective reproduction number by integrating phylodynamic and epidemiological modelling with particle filtering'.
+This repository houses the data and code to fully reproduce the results of the paper 'EpiFusion: Joint inference of the effective reproduction number by integrating phylodynamic and epidemiological modelling with particle filtering'.
 By cloning this repository and following the instructions in this README and in the `replicate_results.Rmd` file, you will be able to fully reproduce the results in the paper, including the appendix.

+# Steps in the paper
+### 1. Simulating Data
+The information, XML files, and parsing code used to create each simulated dataset is in the Data_Simulation folder, divided out by section and by simulation.
+The Data_Simulation folder also contains a README with an index of every simulated dataset used in the paper.

+### 2. Running EpiFusion Models (EpiFusion XMLs)
+The `Data` folder contains the final EpiFusion XML parameter files (including any data simulated in step 1) for every model featured in the paper.
+Should you wish to rerun the models quoted in the paper using the EpiFusion program, you can use these XML files, and the EpiFusion jar file used to run them `EpiFusion.jar`.
+The model XML files are preloaded with file names that will place them in a new folder, called `Results2`, so as not to overwrite the actual paper results.
+The bottom of this page has further instructions on rerunning the models.

+### 3. Benchmarking (Other Programs)
+This paper also features models run with other tools in the section where we benchmark EpiFusion performance.
+We do not include detailed information on how to rerun these other programs, but we do provide the parameter files in the folder `Benchmarking_Parameters`, and the results are already in the `Results` folder.

+### 4. Results, Plotting and Tables
+Even if you do not complete steps 1-3, this repository has all the results featured in the paper in the `Results` folder, and you can use the .Rmd file `replicate_results.Rmd` to reproduce them.
+If you have rerun EpiFusion (per step 2) and want to use your own output, be sure to change the results folder in the script to `Results2` (this will be clearly marked in the script).

-## Models in this paper and where they appear
+# Models in this paper and where they appear
 ### EpiFusion Models
 1. **Simulated Baseline/Introduction Scenario, Combined:**
 * The data for this model is pictured in Fig 2